mikaelfun/Intune-IME-Project/README.md

 9. Incomplete Application Poller/Win32 app processing flow
 10. MSFB UWP app flow
 11. PowerShell diagnosis
+12. Proactive remediation diagnosis
+13. Win32 supersedence flow

 ## Roadmap

-1. Proactive remediation diagnosis
-2. Win32 supersedence flow
+1. Multi-user session scenario.
+Eg. when multiple aad users with Intune license is logged in to the same device, it will process apps for each user session.
+This scenario is currently not implemented.